- Tempe Union High School District

 What is the process for family/parents/guardians who are interested in serving on the FACS?

 Nominations are welcome from parents, staff, community organizations, and other members of the TUHSD community.
 Self-nominations will be accepted.
-The deadline for submission of nominations for the 2021–2022 school year is Friday, October 1, 2021.
+The deadline for submission of nominations for the 2021–2022 school year has been extended to October 28, 2021, by 5 PM.

 How are members chosen to serve on FACS?